 The Setup

 Before opening Figma, I mapped out the full picture in Miro, user analysis, sitemap, and page layout planning.
-This groundwork was non-negotiable.
-Designing without a clear content architecture for a site like this would have meant expensive rework later, especially given the tight deadline.
 One of the core UX decisions made early was around scalability.
 The site needed to function like a lightweight CMS, allowing the website administrator to upload and manage content without touching a single line of code.
 This shaped every module and section I designed from the start, ensuring the system could grow with the team long after launch.

 Execution

 The visual language was anchored in Computershare's brand manual, but refined to reflect the innovative and forward-thinking nature of Digital Foundry specifically.
-Style guidelines were established early, covering colour, typography, spacing, and component behaviour, to ensure every screen felt cohesive and every design decision could be justified.
 Working closely with the developer, I defined the component library and module set that would make the build viable within the deadline.
 This required pragmatic decisions, knowing when to simplify a component to keep delivery on track, without compromising the integrity of the design.
-That balance between ambition and feasibility is where senior UI work lives.

 The Result